tcolgate/intrepid-fstopper/README.md

 - *Step Count*: This is a visual representation of the number of steps.
 It can be +/- 1, 2 or 3 steps (respectively 3, 5 or 7 steps in total).
 The Central step will always be exposed at the base time.
+- Method: This chooses how the strip will be exposed.
+There are two choices
+  - *cov*: This indicates that the user will cover the previous steps.
+For the first exposure the strip is completely uncovered.
+For the first step a section of the strip is covered, then first two sections, and so on.
+  - abs: This indicates that each section will get a full exposure.
+This is for use with step wedge printers that present a small window to the user that a strip is slid under and moved along for each exposure.

+The Exposure Units are the same as the Print Screen.
+On the final printed test strip the central exposure will always be exposed at the base time.
+The step to the left will then be reduce by the exposure unit and value.
+The steps 2 and 3 to the left will be reduced by 2 and 3 times the value.
+The steps to the right will be increased by 1, 2 and 3 times the value.
+The following shows the seconds of exposure for each given setting:

+* `10s ± 2 s`: `4 6 8 10 12 14 16` - each step is 2s apart
+* `10s ± 2 /2º`: `1.25 2.5 5 10 20 40` - each step is 1 stop apart (two half stops)
+* `10s ± 20 %`: `4 6 8 10 12 14 16` - each stp is 20% of 10s apart (2 seconds)

 ### Light colour control